Comment on page

 This controller mints FRAX into money markets such as Compound or CREAM to allow anyone to borrow FRAX by paying interest instead of the base minting mechanism.
-The FRAX the AMO puts into money markets don’t enter circulation unless they are overcollateralized by a borrower through the money market so this AMO does not lower the direct collateral ratio (CR).
+FRAX minted into money markets don’t enter circulation unless they are overcollateralized by a borrower through the money market so this AMO does not lower the direct collateral ratio (CR).
 This controller allows the protocol to directly lend FRAX and earn interest from borrowers through existing money markets.
 Effectively, this AMO is MakerDAO’s entire protocol in a single market operations contract.
 The cash flow from lending can be used to buy back and burn FXS (similar to how MakerDAO burns MKR from stability fees).
 Essentially the Lending AMO creates a new avenue to get FRAX into circulation by paying an interest rate set by the money market.

 The AMO can increase or decrease the interest rate on borrowing FRAX by minting more FRAX (lower rates) or removing FRAX and burning it (increase rates).
 This is a powerful economic lever since it changes the cost of borrowing FRAX on all lenders.
 This permeates all markets since the AMO can mint and remove FRAX to target a specific rate.
 This also effectively makes the cost of shorting FRAX more or less expensive depending on which direction the protocol wishes to target.